Annapurna Circuit Trek Nepal: Itinerary, Map, Cost and More

 Descent: 2220 m

 We have an early morning ascent of Poonhill for the sunrise.
 This has to be the highlight of the trek as we make our trip to the vantage point early in the morning with sunrise.
 Once you see the snow capped peaks highlighted in the changing golden rays of the sunrise, it will be one of the most unforgettable moments of your life.
 The peaks in the scenery include the Annapurna range and Dhaulagiri.
-Known as a photographer’s paradise, we can spend some time here taking breathtaking pictures of the spellbinding surroundings, capturing the spectacular moments in a frame.
+Known as a photographer’s paradise, we can spend some time here taking pictures of the mountain scenery, capturing the spectacular landscape.
 We then descend to Ghorepani for breakfast and then trek for 5 hours down to Nayapul.
 The first part of the trek down until Tikhedhunga is quite steep down hill.
 From there we move past terraced fields for a few hours to reach Nayapul.
-From there a short drive will finally take us to Pokhara.
+A short drive will finally take us to Pokhara.

 Pokhara